20 tips and tricks to save money on water but also to protect your lawn and keep the flowers alive and looking good!

 10) Avoid using pesticides.

 Pesticides can stress plants and make them more susceptible to the heat.
-If you must use them, choose products that are labeled “safe for use in hot weather.”
+If you must use them, protect your lawn and choose products that are labeled “safe for use in hot weather.”

 Other options to act as pest deterrents include: